Culture and Documentary Film Production

 Evangelia Sampanikou

-This interdisciplinary course consists of modular lectures on special topics in audiovisual arts, which will be shaped annually.
-The instructor will focus on cutting-edge issues concerning the evolution of audiovisual arts at both theoretical and applied levels.
-Each academic year, the course will be structured either as thirteen purely theoretical lectures (online) or as seven online lectures and six thematic workshops, in which students will present their works (online) in collaboration with the instructor (with pre-uploaded works on eclass).
+This is an interdisciplinary course with articulated lectures on specific audiovisual arts topics that will be developed each academic year.
+The instructor will focus on cutting-edge issues regarding the development of audiovisual arts at a theoretical and applied level.
+Each academic year, the course will be structured either into thirteen purely theoretical lectures (online), or into seven online lectures and six thematic workshops in which students will present their works (online) in collaboration with the instructor (which they will have already posted on eclass).
+The topics of the lectures will cover a wide range of arts, such as photography, video, documentary, audio productions, etc., while they will also discuss storytelling, storyboarding, or production techniques and problems.
+The course moves towards a direction of collaborative student-teacher coexistence and in its ideal form will be extremely flexible.

-Summer Semester
+Spring Semester

 6 ECTS

-COURSE CODE ISTH200
+COURSE CODE ΙΣΘ200

 Stathi Eirini